ISTA 1C: Package Integrity Testing of Packaged-Products Weighing Less Than 150 lb

 Request a quote and find out first hand about our competitive pricing, timely process, and outstanding reputation.
 Have a question about integrity package testing?
 Contact us and we will determine the best course of action.

-ISTA 1C Package Testing
+Summary of ISTA 1C Package Laboratory Testing

-ISTA 1C transit test procedure is extended testing for packaged-products weighing less than 150 pounds.
+ISTA 1C transit test procedure is extended testing for packaged products weighing less than 150 pounds.
 This test procedure assists companies in determining the ability of a product’s package to protect its product from shipping hazards.

 ISTA 1C shipping tests provide insight in a packages ability to withstand the harsh environment of shipping.
 By completing this testing, companies will have insight into potential future problems.
 By identifying problems early, alternatives can be determined.
 These alternatives can be redesigns of sizes and shapes or packaging materials.